elopio/docs/source/includes/_glossary.md

 ## First Report

 The First Report is simply the first [Report](#report) placed on a [Market](#market).
-The First Report generally will come from the [Designated Reporter](#designed-reporter) for the Market, which would immediately refund the [First Report Bonds](#first-report-bonds) to the [Market Creator](#market-creator).
-In the event a Designated Reporter fails to Report then the Market is moved into the next available [Reporting Window](#reporting-window), along with the First Report Bonds, for it's [First Report Round](#first-report-round).
+The First Report generally will come from the [Designated Reporter](#designed-reporter) for the Market, which would immediately refund the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) to the [Market Creator](#market-creator).
+In the event a Designated Reporter fails to Report then the Market is moved into the next available [Reporting Window](#reporting-window), along with the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond), for it's [First Report Round](#first-report-round).
 The first person to submit a Report and Stake at least 0 [REP](#rep) on their Report will have the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) added to their Stake and their Report transaction's GAS cost covered by the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond).
 This provides an incentive to submit the First Report as the [First Reporter](#first-reporter) stands to gain the Designated Report No-Show REP Bond in REP if they Stake on the eventual [Final Outcome](#final-outcome).

-## First Report Bonds

-The First Report Bonds is a term used to indicate the combination of both the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond).
-Both are returned to the [Market Creator](#market-creator) in the event that the [Designated Reporter](#designated-reporter) [Reports](#report) during the [Designated Report Phase](#designated-report-phase) and both are forfeited to the [First Reporter](#first-reporter) if the Designated Reporter fails to Report during the Designated Report Phase.

 ## Designated Report No-Show Gas Bond